Copy the text below and then paste that into your favorite email application.

 Meshishnek, Cooper & Chloe Tetz, Maeve & Grady Stephens, Mason & Jayden Hanlon.

-His ashes will be interred at Fort Stevens National Cemetery with a small family gathering.
+His ashes will be interred at Fort Stevens National Cemetery on Friday, April 14th at 11am.